Cyclic vomiting syndrome

 Preparing for your appointment

-If your child or you have signs and symptoms of cyclic vomiting, you're likely to start by seeing your child's pediatrician or your primary care doctor.
-However, in some cases when you call to set up an appointment, you may be referred immediately to a digestive disorders specialist called a gastroenterologist.
-If you or your child is in the middle of a severe vomiting episode, your doctor may recommend immediate medical care.
+You're likely to start by seeing your primary care doctor or your child's pediatrician.
+But you may be referred immediately to a digestive diseases specialist (gastroenterologist).
+If you or your child is in the middle of a severe vomiting episode, the doctor may recommend immediate medical care.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared.
-Here's some information to help you get ready and what to expect from the doctor.
+Here's some information to help you get ready for your appointment and know what to expect from the doctor.

 What you can do